EricStratosphere/MatrixMate/README.md

 <br>Clone the repository and run the executable MatrixMate application file.
 If the operating system prevents you from running the unrecognized app, click more info then run anyway.

+# Test

+this is another test to test branching in git.

 # License
 Distributed under GNU General Public License v2.0.
 See LICENSE.txt for more information.